KendyC/kendyc.github.io/ReadMe.md

 Launching my official #Makerspace ~ #Hackerspace with #RPis from <a href="https://projects.raspberrypi.org/">Raspberry Pi Projects</a> and <a href="https://www.pi-top.com/">Pi-Top</a>.

-"Invention requires two things: 1.The ability to try a lot of experiments, and 2.
+"Invention requires two things: 1.
+The ability to try a lot of experiments, and 2.
 Not having to live with the collateral damage of failed experiments." - Andy Jassy, CEO <a href="https://aws.amazon.com/">AWS</a>

 #CreativeClassrooms 👩🏻‍🎓 #LifelongLearner 💡 #SeymourPapert 📚🗝 #DesignMakeCreate 👨🏻‍💻📓 #EducationEvolved 👩🏻‍🏫👨🏻‍💻